-The NotifyLogFactory's create() and create\with\id() methods are similar to the EventLogFactory's create()and create\with\id() methods.
-See "Creating an EventLog" on page 189.
+The NotifyLogFactory's create() and create\with\id() methods are similar to the EventLogFactory's create() and create\with\id() methods.
+See "Creating an EventLog" on page 158.
 However, the NotifyLogFactory inherits the CosNotifyChannelAdmin::ConsumerAdmin interface and NotifyLog objects take full advantage of the telecom log service's ability to provide notification channel functionality.
-Therefore, the NotifyLogFactory's create()and create\with\id() methods have two additional parameters.
+Therefore, the NotifyLogFactory's create() and create\with\id() methods have two additional parameters.
 One configures its QoS properties and one configures its Admin properties.
 In addition, the NotifyLogFactory's methods throw both the CosNotification::UnsupportedQoS exception and the CosNotification::UnsupportedAdmin exception.
-For more information see "Notification Service Properties" on page 61.
+For more information see "Notification Service Properties" on page 49.

-Example 65 creates a NotifyLog of type QOSNONE that will generate a ThresholdAlarm when it reaches 90% of its maximum capacity.
-Note that by default, the log will be created with the QOSNONE QoS property.
+Example 33 creates a NotifyLog of type QoSNone that will generate a ThresholdAlarm when it reaches 90% of its maximum capacity.
+Note that by default, the log will be created with the QoSNone QoS property.

-Example 64: Creating a NotifyLog
+Example 33: Creating a NotifyLog

-'''

-// C++

-LogId id;
+// C++ LogId id;

-// create the notification QoS properties
+1 // create the notification QoS properties QoSProperties qos;

-QoSProperties qos;

-// create the notification Admin properties
+// create the notification Admin properties AdminProperties admin;

-AdminProperties admin;

-// set a threshold alarm at 90% full
+2 // set a threshold alarm at 90% full CapacityAlarmThresholdList thresholds;

-CapacityAlarmThresholdList thresholds;

-theresholds.length(1);

-thresholds[0] = (UShort) 90;
+theresholds.length(1); thresholds[0] = (UShort) 90;

-// factory obtained previously

-NotifyLog_var log = factory->create(halt, 0, thresholds, qos,

-admin, id);

-'''

-- 1. Specify the QoS and Admin properties for the log object. - 2.
+- - 1.
+Specify the QoS and Admin properties for the log object. - 2.
 Specify the threshold list for the log object.